rsksmart/RSKIPs/IPs/RSKIP203.md

 The method with signature `GetCallStackDepth() returns (uint32)` is added to a new pre-compiled contract named `Environment`, created at address `0x0000000000000000000000000000000001000011`.
 The call can fail is the call stack is full.
 The minimum returned value is 1, because the call to the precompile contract consumes one call stack position.

+The gas cost specific to this method call is 0, but the existing 700 gas for any contract call will be charged.

 ## Backwards Compatibility